OD for Dummies

 Identification of Need for Change

-My journey into Organization Development began when I was just 12 or 13 years old.
+My journey into Organization Development (OD) began when I was just 12 or 13 years old.
 It was the 7th grade, and I had my first eye-opening experience with an organization that failed to meet expectations.
-This pivotal moment sparked my passion for change and systems improvement, setting the foundation for my career.
+This pivotal moment ignited my passion for conflict resolution and improving organizations, setting a solid foundation for my career.
+It was around this time that I discovered resources like 'OD for Dummies' and explored the concept of Academics for Democracy, which further fueled my desire for systems improvement.

 Identification of Need for Change